sentientmachine/TeethClassifierCNN/README.md

 # TeethClassifierCNN

+**All Credit for this project goes to: [juanzdev/TeethClassifierCNN](https://github.com/juanzdev/TeethClassifierCNN )  I'm just forking, testing and cleaning it up.**

 This classifier displays a green box around faces in video if it detects a person bearing teeth.
 When the face is detected but not bearing teeth, a grey box is shown on the face.
 Confidance is listed on the box.

-All Credit for this project goes to: [juanzdev/TeethClassifierCNN](https://github.com/juanzdev/TeethClassifierCNN )  I'm just testing this out and cleaning it up.

 # Demos